veevidify/docker-fastapi/README.md

 ---

-If you change your mind and, for example, want to deploy everything to a different domain, you only have to change the `DOMAIN` environment variable in the previous commands.
-If you wanted to add a different version / environment of your stack, like "`preproduction`", you would only have to set `TAG=preproduction` in your command and update these other environment variables accordingly.
+- If you change your mind and, for example, want to deploy everything to a different domain, you only have to change the `DOMAIN` environment variable in the previous commands.

+- If you wanted to add a different version / environment of your stack, like "`preproduction`", you would only have to set `TAG=preproduction` in your command and update these other environment variables accordingly.
 And it would all work, that way you could have different environments and deployments of the same app in the same cluster.

-#### Deployment Technical Details
+### Deployment Technical Details

-Building and pushing is done with the `docker-compose.yml` file, using the `docker-compose` command.
+- Building and pushing is done with the `docker-compose.yml` file, using the `docker-compose` command.
 The file `docker-compose.yml` uses the file `.env` with default environment variables.
-And the scripts set some additional environment variables as well.
+The scripts set some additional environment variables as well.

-The deployment requires using `docker stack` instead of `docker-swarm`, and it can't read environment variables or `.env` files.
-Because of that, the `deploy.sh` script generates a file `docker-stack.yml` with the configurations from `docker-compose.yml` and injecting the environment variables in it.
-And then uses it to deploy the stack.
+- Deployment requires using `docker stack` instead of `docker-swarm`, and it can't read environment variables or `.env` files.
+Because of that, the `deploy.sh` script generates a file `docker-stack.yml` with configs read from `docker-compose.yml`, then injecting the environment variables in it.
+This `docker-stack.yml` is then used to deploy the stack.

-You can do the process by hand based on those same scripts if you wanted.
-The general structure is like this:
+- Alternatively, you can do the process manually using those same scripts (e.g. different CI).
+The general structure looks like this:

 ```bash
 # Use the environment variables passed to this script, as TAG and FRONTEND_ENV